Juel07/patient-progress-app/README.md

 $ cd patient-progress-app
 $ expo start
 ```
-If viewed on a hardware emulator, we recommed using Pixel 3 or iPhone 6-8 as your default device.
+If viewing on a hardware emulator, we recommend choosing either of the following as your default device:
+- Pixel 3,
+- Pixel 3a XL,
+- iPhone 6,
+- iPhone 7,
+- iPhone 8

 # Technologies
 * Expo CLI 3.18.2